Valeri Liukin: Gymnastics career

-Coaching
+Coaching career

-Liukin coached USA's second consecutive all around Olympic champion, his daughter, Nastia Liukin, to the 2008 Summer Olympics.
-In addition, Nastia contributed to team USA's silver medal finish in the team competition.
-She also earned silver on uneven bars, silver on balance beam, and bronze in the floor exercise.

-Notable gymnasts trained by Liukin include 2010 National Champion and 6-time world medalist Rebecca Bross as well as 2011 junior National champion and 2013 American Cup champion Katelyn Ohashi.
-Bross placed second in the all-around competition at the World Championships in London 2009 and teammate Ivana Hong placed third in the beam competition.
-However, Rebecca Bross and Nastia Liukin both failed to qualify for the London 2012 Olympic team.
-This resulted in Liukin's retirement from international and senior competition.
-Ohashi was too young to meet the eligibility criteria to compete in the Olympics.
-Bross's current gymnastics career status is "undecided", though she remains a coach at her old gym.
+In 1994 Liukin, alongside business partner Yevgeny Marchenko, opened World Olympic Gymnastics Academy (WOGA).

 Liukin was the International Coach of the Year in 2000 and 2004.
 He was inducted into the International Gymnastics Hall of Fame in 2005.

+Liukin coached his daughter, Nastia Liukin, who would go on to become the 2008 Olympic all-around champion.
+In addition, Nastia won silver medals with the team and on uneven bars and balance beam and won a bronze medal on floor exercise.

+Liukin also coached 6-time World medalist Rebecca Bross, World bronze medalist Ivana Hong, as well as 2011 junior national champion and 2013 American Cup champion Katelyn Ohashi.

+In 2013 Liukin stepped back from club coaching and became the elite development coordinator for USA Gymnastics.
+On December 15, 2015 it was announced that Liukin had been inducted as part of the 2016 class into the USA Gymnastics Hall of Fame.
 On 16 September 2016, he was named the coordinator for the United States women's national gymnastics team, replacing the retiring Márta Károlyi.
 On February 2, 2018, Liukin resigned from this role amid the USA Gymnastics sex abuse scandal.

+He coached the Brazilian women's national gymnastics team from 2018–2019.

+In 2020 Liukin returned to coaching at WOGA.
+Between 2022–2024 he was coaching Gabby Douglas in her comeback attempt.
+In 2022 Liukin also starting coaching Hezly Rivera, who would go to win a gold medal at the 2024 Olympic Games with the United States team.

 Controversies

-Racial comments

-In a 2019 interview, Liukin made the following comments about black gymnasts: "But yes, gymnastics is changing.
-In the Code of Points, difficulty is very valued now.
-Of course, this suits African Americans.
-They’re very explosive – look at the NBA, who’s playing and jumping there?"

-Weight shaming

-Several gymnasts trained by Liukin, including Megan Marenghi, Katelyn Ohashi, and Vanessa Atler, have come forward and accused Liukin of repeatedly shaming them about their weight even as young adolescents, leading several of them to develop eating disorders and depression.
+Several gymnasts trained by Liukin, including Megan Marenghi, Katelyn Ohashi and Vanessa Atler, have come forward and accused Liukin of repeatedly shaming them about their weight even as young adolescents, leading several of them to develop eating disorders and depression.
+In 2022, Liukin was under investigation by the United States Center for SafeSport for allegedly verbally and psychologically abusing athletes and pressuring them to train or compete with broken bones or while ill.

-SafeSport investigation

-In 2022, Liukin was to head Team USA at an international competition in Germany while under investigation by the United States Center for SafeSport for allegedly verbally and psychologically abusing athletes and pressuring them to train or compete with broken bones or while ill, some when they were as young as 10 years old.

 Personal life

 He married Anna Kotchneva, a 1987 World Champion rhythmic gymnast, while still competing himself.
 Their daughter, Nastia Liukin, was born in Moscow in 1989.
 In 1992, Liukin moved to the United States and began a coaching career.
 Liukin originally settled in New Orleans, but later moved to Plano, Texas.

-Liukin owns and runs three World Olympic Gymnastics Academy (WOGA) locations with business partner Yevgeny Marchenko.

 He had a small cameo in the film Stick It as the spotter in his daughter's uneven bars routine.